btarg/requiem-vault/GM/First Session/Library/Blue Flame.md

+The **Blue Flame** burns with a terrifying, ethereal glow.
+This is not a typical **Draw Point**; it is a raw, screaming nexus of power, far more alive and volatile than any other, thrashing and roaring within an ornate, ancient brazier.
+Into the cold, heavy silver are etched words that serve as both warning and testament: _**"Vis Absoluta Manet"**_ – _Absolute Force Endures._

-The **Blue Flame** is a **Draw Point**, a rare and powerful Source of Ichor.
-You may attempt to [[Drawing Spells|Draw]] from it, but doing so comes with significant risks.
-The flame is unstable, and the **[[Ichor Wraith]]s** are fiercely protective of it.
-Interacting with the Blue Flame requires careful consideration, as failure will almost certainly lead to catastrophic consequences.
+To attempt to [[Drawing Spells|Draw]] from this tempestuous wellspring is a gamble with ruin.
+The flame itself is inherently unstable, a barely contained explosion of concentrated magic, and the spectral **[[Ichor Wraith]]s** are its fierce, unrelenting guardians.
+Any interaction demands the utmost caution and precise control, for to falter, even for a moment, is to invite catastrophic consequences.

 ### Stats